blugnu/test-report/README.md

 ## Background

-This tool was created to satisfy a desire to incorporate a test report into github action job summaries, for which the HTML produced by existing tools was not suitable.
+This tool was created to satisfy a desire to incorporate a test report into Github action job summaries, for which the HTML produced by existing tools was not suitable.

 Markdown seemed to offer a better fit for that use case, and so this tool was born.